Start planning your trip

-Duty-Free Shopping Guide In Japan - How And Where To Use Tax-Free
+Duty-Free Shopping in Japan 2024: How and Where to Use Tax-Free

-Japan is filled with stores offering tax-free shopping, from airports to chain shops around the country.
-Learn how to save money with tax-free in Japan, rules and procedures, and where to find duty-free stores.
+Japan has many stores offering tax-free shopping, from airports to chain shops around the country.
+Learn how to save money with duty-free shopping in Japan, rules and procedures, and where to find duty-free stores.

 Guide to Duty-Free Shopping in Japan